• Skip to primary navigation

 • 3 tablespoons vegan butter

-• 8- ounce package fresh cremini mushrooms thin sliced
+• 8- ounce package cremini mushrooms de-stemmed and thinly sliced

 • 1 clove garlic minced